 - Coupons.
 Ever seen the Entertainment Books?
-How about deals on Groupon or Living Social.
-I’ll often find buy one get one free deal for museums so I’ll check these places out when planning a visit.
+How about deals on Groupon or Living Social?
+I’ll often find buy one get one free deals for museums so I’ll check these places out when planning a visit.
 Another great option for larger cities is to check out CityPASS.
 For example, the Chicago CityPASS offers over 51% savings!

 Get your tickets online

 - Purchase tickets online.
 Some locations offer a better deal if you purchase your ticket online.
 Or they might have some kind of special going on.
 Always a good idea to check the website before you visit.